open-mmlab/mmskeleton/README.md

 [Arxiv Preprint]

 ## Prerequisites
+This code base are based on Python 2.7.
 There are a few dependencies to run the code.
 The major libraries we used are
 - [PyTorch](http://pytorch.org/)
 - NumPy